JuliaDynamics/TransferEntropy.jl/README.md

 ### Transfer Operator Transfer Entropy (TOTE)
 Transfer entropy estimators traditionally derive state probabilities from counting.
 TOTE, in contrast, is based on a numerical approximation of the transfer operator of the underlying dynamics.

+The estimation of the transfer operator is based on the classic works by Stanislaw Ulam, and more recently by Gary Froyland (<http://web.maths.unsw.edu.au/~froyland/>).
+A short background article describing the concept of the transfer operator from time series can be found here <https://www.earthsystemevolution.com/articles/20180324_estimating_ergodic_probability_distributions/>.

 In short, the underlying dynamics is replaced by a stationary Markov process.
-From this Markov process, an invariant probaiblity distribution on the state space can be derived.
+From this Markov process, an invariant probability distribution on the state space is computed.
 Transfer entropy is then estimated from this invariant probability distribution.

 ## Installation
-TransferEntropy.jl relies on several sobroutines implemented in other packages.
-Before these become registered Julia packages, you will have to install dependencies manually.
-Running the following in the Julia console should get you up and running.
+TransferEntropy.jl relies on several subroutines implemented in other packages.
+Until these become registered Julia packages, you will have to install the dependencies manually.
+Entering the following commands in the Julia console should get you up and running.

 ```
 # Dependencies needed by the subroutines